luciansabo/fields-options/README.md

 #### Custom groups

 You can also declare your own field groups and put a custom logic behind them.
-It is recommended to prefix group names with underscore, as a convention.
+It is required to prefix group names with underscore, so they are detected.

+You can still have field names starting with underscore, but they will not support options, just boolean values.
+If possible, avoid fields names starting with underscore.

 ```json
 {